We are a rainbow community choir.

-Our emphasis is on participation, inclusiveness and building our LGBTQI community.
-The choir is in good health with nearly 60 members.
+Our emphasis is on participation, inclusion and building our LGBTQI+ community.
+The choir is in good health with nearly 60 actve members.

-The Glamaphones evolved out of the Homophones, a gay men's choir that began in 2007.
-Following Sing Out!, part of the 2011 AsiaPacific Outgames, women were invited to join the choir and the Glamaphones was born.
+The Glamaphones officially started in 2011, evolving out of the Homophones, a gay men's choir that began in 2007.

 We sing for enjoyment and work hard to create wonderful music.
-We sing anything we enjoy including pop, classical, spirituals, world, choral, musical and jazz classics.
+We sing a range of music including; pop, classical, spirituals, world, choral, musical and jazz classics.

 The Glamaphones Team